 - In the novel Zinnia, Zinnia and Tate do this.
 They fully intend to go through with it, having been close friends for years, but a black woman and a white man in 1922 get hatred from all sides.
 They try to date other people.
 It only works for one of them.
 Who that is goes back and forth a few times before a complicated Bittersweet Ending.

-- Tom Sawyer and Becky Thatcher, somewhat complicated by the fact that she's not the first girl he was ever engaged to.
+- The Adventures of Tom Sawyer: Tom Sawyer and Becky Thatcher, somewhat complicated by the fact that she's not the first girl he was ever engaged to.
 And that Becky gets PISSED when she finds out.

 Live Action TV